Data processing, analysis, and visualizations were done using R and its corresponding packages. Notebook and pertinent files used can be found here.

 Data analysts collect, process, and perform statistical data analyses to arrive at meaningful conclusions for organizations.
 They transform and manipulate large data sets into usable forms, such as reports or presentations.
 They also aid in the decision-making process by looking into important patterns, and gleaning insights from the data which they can then effectively communicate to organizational leaders to aid in business decisions.
 These courses on DataCamp may help you kick-start your data analyst career: Introduction to SQL and Exploratory Data Analysis in SQL.

 Data engineers are responsible for preparation, processing, and managing gathered and stored data for analytical or operational uses.
 Like the traditional engineers, data engineers build and maintain data “pipelines” which connect data from one system to another, making information accessible for data scientists.
 Because of this, data engineers are required to understand several programming languages used in data science such as Python, R, and SQL.
-Topics related to data engineering like these are available on DataCamp: Introduction to Data Engineering and Data Engineering for Everyone.
+Topics related to data engineering like these are available on DataCamp: Introduction to Data Engineering and Understanding Data Engineering.

 Data architects mainly design and create blueprints for data management systems that data engineers then build.
 Analogous to the traditional architects, data architects are the “visionaries” as they are responsible for visualizing and designing an organization’s data management framework.
 In addition, data architects improve the performance of existing systems, making sure they are accessible to database administrators and analysts.
 You may take courses related to data architecture like these that are available on DataCamp: AWS Cloud Concepts and Database Design

-- Business Intelligence (BI) Developer:
+Business Intelligence (BI) Developer

 BI developers are specialized engineers who use software tools to transform data into useful insights that help business decisions.
 They are responsible for simplifying technical information for everyone else in the company to easily understand.
 In short, they create and run reports containing data they find using business intelligence tools, and transform the information into more layman terms.
 Courses on using tools related to business intelligence such as Microsoft Power BI and Tableau are available on DataCamp such as these: Introduction to Power BI and Analyzing Data in Tableau